 Here are the pictures that drove the Internet crazy back in February - the iCar that was seen roaming the streets of the San Francisco and New York, originally posted by Claycord News & Talk.
 There was also an interesting YouTube video of the car posted, giving you a closer look before it drove away.

-As you can see, there are a myriad of sensors and cameras attached to this (rather dull-looking) van that looks very similar to Google's Street View van.
+As you can see, there is a myriad of sensors and cameras attached to this (rather dull-looking) van that looks very similar to Google's Street View van.

 The issue is whether this is actually an Apple owned/rented vehicle - CBS Local San Francisco claims: "According to the Department of Motor Vehicles, the car is leased to Apple."
 The issue with that claim is that in the US, motor vehicle departments don’t release that kind of information to anyone - they wouldn’t even supply it to a private investigator without a legitimate reason for needing it.